 New Mars (2001)

 Editor and administrator of New Mars, the Mars Society’s official online magazine and forum.

 Online community for the Microsoft/Dreamworks SKG AI webgame.

-Collection of my older personal websites including essays, art and photos.
-Only the photos are up to date.
+Archive of my older personal websites including essays, art and photos.

 Astrobiology: The Living Universe (2000)

 There’s some more information about me at my main personal website, www.vavatch.co.uk.
 You can also see the archives for my previous weblog which date back to the beginning of 2000.
 I also have some